francescocapria/drug-discovery-lohi/README.md

   Classical models are evaluated with more systematic grid or random searches, performed separately for each outer fold.

-- **Additional SVM variants.**
+- **Additional models.**
-  The repository evaluates linear, polynomial, RBF and Tanimoto SVM kernels.
+Beyond the SVM kernels from the original paper (linear, polynomial, RBF, Tanimoto), the repository also evaluates Logistic Regression, Decision Tree, Random Forest, and XGBoost.

 - **Improved MLP pipeline.**
   The MLP implementation supports configurable depth and width, flat or pyramidal